RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>31</sup> For he shall stand at the right hand of the poor, to save [him] from those that condemn his soul.
 ## Chapter 110

-<sup>1</sup> «A Psalm of David.» The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool .
+<sup>1</sup> «A Psalm of David.» The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool.
 <sup>2</sup> The LORD shall send the rod of thy strength out of Zion: rule thou in the midst of thine enemies.
 <sup>3</sup> Thy people [shall be] willing in the day of thy power, in the beauties of holiness from the womb of the morning: thou hast the dew of thy youth.
 <sup>4</sup> The LORD hath sworn, and will not repent, Thou [art] a priest for ever after the order of Melchizedek.